DimitriosLavd/BikeShareCompany-Case_Study/README.md

 annual members and casual users use the company’s services differently.Analyzing these differences correctly will be the key for answering the other two questions and achieving the company’s objective.

 ### Data scource
 Trip Data: Our primary data scource is the "202004-divvy-tripdata.CSV", that contains detailed information about the trips made using the company's bikes, for 12 months.

 ### Tools
 - Google sheets: Data cleaning and visualization
 - WPS Sheets: Data cleaning
 - Python: Data cleaning and manipulation
 - BigQuery (SQL): Data analysis
 - Tableau: Data visualization
+-
 ### Data Cleaning/Preparation
-In the initial data preparation phase we performed the following tasks:
+In the initial data preparation phase, we performed the following tasks:
 1. Loading and inspecting the data set.
-2. Correcting the format of the date-time columns using Google Sheets
+2. Correcting the format of the date-time columns using Google Sheets.
-3. Managing missing values using Google Sheets
+3. Managing missing values using Google Sheets.
+4. Formatting the latitude and longitude columns using Goodgle Sheets and a Python script.
+5. Adding two useful columns for our analysis -> ride_length and day_of_week
+6. Deleting rows that contained wrong information in the ride_length column.

+### Exploratory Data Analysis
+Afterthe data cleaning and preparation phase we produced the "tripdata_CLEANED.CSV" file, on whitch we based our analysis.
+Our analytical process was based on some key questions such as the following.